What is a CAT file?

 The primary purpose of .cat file is to enable verification of system files, drivers or software components during installation or while system is in operation.
 When you install driver or software package, Windows examines digital signature of corresponding .cat file to confirm that files it references have not been tampered with or modified since they were signed.
 By using .cat files, Windows can verify authenticity of files and detect any unauthorized modifications.
 This security measure helps prevent installation or execution of potentially malicious or compromised files on Windows system.

-CAT Windows could also mean the “cat” command in Windows command prompt (CMD), it is used to display contents of text file directly in command prompt window.
+CAT command in Windows is used to display contents of text file directly in command prompt window.
 However, native Windows command prompt does not include a built-in “cat” command like in Unix-based systems.

 To achieve similar functionality in Windows, you can use “type” command.
 Here is example of how to use “type” command in Windows CMD: